PCBoyGames/Simply-Love-Combo-Fonts/.github/ISSUE_TEMPLATE/visual-problem.md

 ---
-name: Font Problem
+name: Visual Problem
 about: If you are have visual issues with a font, use this issue format.
-title: ''
+title: '[VISUAL]'
 labels:
 assignees: ''